Rays propose $900 million stadium in Tampa

 Sternberg has said he expects to play at Tropicana Field for at least four or five more years, and a best-case scenario for the opening of the new ballpark would be 2023.

-”I think you’re looking at a four-to-five-year buildup, 36 months on the construction side,” said Tampa mayor Bob Buckhorn. ”Will we live or die based on whether we have this stadium?
+”I think you’re looking at a four-to-five-year buildup, 36 months on the construction side,” Tampa mayor Bob Buckhorn said. ”Will we live or die based on whether we have this stadium?
 No. We’re going to be fine with or without it, but I would love to have it.”

 —